MagicIsGone/glower/README.md

-A Basic Glowhack For CS:GO Written In Python
+#A Python Based Glowhack For CS:GO.

+Toggle Using Right-Shift.